Pips Answer for Wednesday, January 7, 2026

 The 'sum 9' at (1,4) and (1,5) limited my choices significantly—it had to be the [4,5] or [3,6] domino.
 The

-Nyt Pips hard answer for 2026-01-07
+NYT Pips hard answer for 2026-01-07

-Answer for 2026-01-07
+Complete answer for 2026-01-07 (Hard)

 Hard puzzle was a massive 12-domino grid, but it gave me a 'sum 0' at (1,0) and (2,0).
 That is the best clue you can get because both cells must be 0.